 For high schools without theater education, RhinoLeap offers after-school programming, on the high school's campus.
 These residencies are free for all students who attend the high school.
-For schools with theater education, RhinoLeap partners with theater teachers to supplement their classroom teaching.

 By June 2020, we will have conducted residencies in the following counties: